William J. Pomeroy

 William J. Pomeroy (November 25, 1916 – January 12, 2009) was an American communist, poet, author, and ghostwriter, who served the American army in the Pacific during World War II.
 He had a connection with the Philippine guerillas during the war, supplying them with materials.
 He also organized a protest against the decision of the U.S. government to treat the guerillas as enemies.
 He married Celia Mariano, a Filipina who was a member of the Hukbalahap in 1948.

-In 1952, he and Celia were captured by government forces in the Sierra Madre in the Philippines.
+In 1952, he and Celia were captured by government forces at Sitio Talba, Barrio Pias, Papaya (now General Tinio), Nueva Ecija in the Sierra Madre in the Philippines.
 They were given a life sentence, but were released in 1962, although Celia was refused a passport.
 Pomeroy began to campaign, including lobbying Bertrand Russell and Graham Greene.
 The fight was successful but the Pomeroys were denied entry to the US, so instead settled in England.

 Early life

-William J. Pomeroy was born on November 25, 1916, in the town of Waterloo, New York, into a working-class family.
+William Joseph "Bill" Pomeroy was born at Waterloo, New York, on November 25, 1916, to William C. Pomeroy, a factory worker, and Bertha Pomeroy.

+He came from a working-class family.
 During the 1930s he moved from job to job and read avidly.
 By 1937, he was a factory worker in Rochester, New York.
 He joined the Young Communist League in 1938.

+Military career

+Pomeroy served in the United States Armed Forces, particularly in the U.S. Air Force.
+He was drafted at Rochester (his hometown) in October 1942.
+He was deployed from California for the Pacific theater, arriving first at Brisbane in December 1943 where he was assigned as an aviation and engineering mechanic for the Fifth Bomber Group.
+His skill in writing later made him being assigned to public relations and the 10th Historical Unit.
+He later moved to New Guinea and eventually, to the Philippines.

+Pomeroy participated in the liberation of the Philippines from Japan at the final months of World War II.

+In his entire military career, he took part in four campaigns.
+He received seven decorations: